selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.19 2016 06 27

+* Bug Fix: It is now possible to re-register the same handler in a different instance of the InProcessDispatcher.

 ### 0.0.18 2016 06 24

 * Added scope parameter to DomainEvents.registerHandler to allow passing "original" context along with handler.